 And very quickly we have soup!

-1-2 cups shredded or diced chicken (leftover from the roasted chicken you used to make broth or a store bought rotisserie)
+- 2 cups shredded roasted chicken (leftover from the roasted chicken you used to make broth or a store bought rotisserie)

 Thanks for stopping in and please subscribe!
 Take a look at my cookbooks here.